trminhnam/trminhnam.github.io/_pages/about.md

 <!-- I am a fourth-year undergraduate student at [The University of Science], Viet Nam National University Ho Chi Minh City, majoring in Computer Science.
 I am going to finish my Bachelor's degree in Computer Science in August 2024 under the supervision of Assoc.
 Prof. Dinh Dien and Dr. Nguyen Hong Buu Long and get a Bachelor's degree in October 2024.
 I am also a member of the [Computational Linguistics Center](https://www.clc.hcmus.edu.vn/) as a research assistant, where I work on projects related to natural language understanding of Vietnamse language models. -->

 I'm a fourth-year Computer Science undergraduate student at [The University of Science, VNU-HCM](https://en.hcmus.edu.vn/).
-I'll complete my Bachelor's degree in August 2024, supervised by Assoc.
-Prof. Dinh Dien and Dr. Nguyen Hong Buu Long, and graduate in October 2024.
-As a research assistant at the [Computational Linguistics Center](https://www.clc.hcmus.edu.vn/), I study Vietnamese language models for natural language understanding tasks.
+I'll complete my Bachelor's degree in August 2024, supervised by [Professor Dien Dinh](https://scholar.google.com/citations?user=5tqOcFMAAAAJ&hl=en) and [Dr. Nguyen Hong Buu Long](https://scholar.google.com/citations?user=jECXavQAAAAJ&hl=en), and graduate in October 2024.
+As an undergraduate research assistant at the [Computational Linguistics Center](https://www.clc.hcmus.edu.vn/), I study Vietnamese language models for natural language understanding tasks.

 My research focuses on the application of large language models to traditional NLP tasks and real-world problems, as well as methods for improving their performance.
 I also collaborate on projects exploring the intersection of computer vision and natural language processing, specifically in the domain of vision-language models.